reelyactive/barnowl/README.md

 ### reelMapState

-Sent every 60 seconds to provide a mapping of the reels by origin (see [Where to Listen?](#where-to-listen)) and the reelceivers by reel offset (index of position from end of reel).
+Sent every 60 seconds, and following a reelceiverConnection, to provide a mapping of the reels by origin (see [Where to Listen?](#where-to-listen)) and the reelceivers by reel offset (index of position from end of reel).
 Example:

     {
       "type": "reelMapState",